 The studio is equipped for traditional stone and plate lithography stones, including rollers, levigators, and a general purpose/graining sink in the print studio.

 For intaglio, there are three presses: a 30″ x 50″ Charles Brand, a 20″ x 43″ and an antique mint press.
 A proofing press for type-high blocks and linoleum are also available.
 There is a ventilated acid area with glass safety doors, a drench shower, and handheld eye-drench fountain.

-A vacuum frame exposure unit and a dark room equipped for silkscreen and alternative lithography and intaglio methods, such as photolithography and photopolymer intaglio.
-Other equipment includes one hot plate, a book press, large paper cutter, mat cutter, metal shear, a drying rack, and a wall mounted plexiglass cutter.
+Other equipment include a vacuum frame exposure unit and a dark room equipped for silkscreen and alternative lithography and intaglio methods, such as photolithography and photopolymer intaglio.
+Other equipment includes a hot plate, a book press, large paper cutter, mat cutter, metal shear, and a drying rack.